medibloc/panacea-core/.gitbook/1-users/3-data-exchange/1-consume-data.md

 ## Access data

-A data validation certificate issued by an oracle contains how the data can be accessed.
+A data validation certificate issued by an oracle contains the methods to access the data.
 For example, if the oracle decides to transmit data via [IPFS](https://ipfs.tech/), the certificate will contain a [CID](https://docs.ipfs.io/concepts/content-addressing/) of data.
 If so, you can access any IPFS node which is connected to the public IPFS network, and can obtain the data.